 Premenstrual Dysphoric Disorder (PMDD) is a condition that impacts women about 2-3 weeks out of every month.
-Symptoms include mental/ emotional, as well as physical.
+Symptoms can be mental, emotional, as well as physical.
 In this guide to treating PMDD we'll cover conventional treatments, as well as 12 natural treatments for PMDD to consider.

 Many women are familiar with premenstrual syndrome (PMS).
 By some estimates, 85% of us experience it.

-But for other women, PMS can take on a whole other dimension.
-Their symptoms are more severe.
-Their cycles are absolute torture — especially 10-14 days before their period when extreme PMS takes hold of their lives.
+If you’re one of the 3-8% of women who experience PMDD, PMS can take on a whole other dimension.
+Your symptoms may be more severe.
+Your cycles are absolute torture — especially 10-14 days before your period when extreme PMS takes hold of your life.

 It’s called premenstrual dysphoric disorder (PMDD).